-Discover Cat Island on a romantic honeymoon holiday – it's one of the Caribbean’s unspoiled gems!
+Discover Cat Island – one of the Caribbean’s unspoiled gems – on a romantic honeymoon holiday!

 Cat Island is blessed with friendly locals, a pleasant summer climate averaging around 28°C (82°F), pink-hued white-sand beaches framed by towering cliffs and fringed by dense forests and gently undulating hills.